bbdataviz/Bergen-Project---Data-Analysis-Visualization/README.md

-The context of this study is the application of human-centered visualization design processes to tell personalized human stories from data with a case study for the condition “Hyperemesis gravidarum” from MoBA (Norwegian Mother, Father, and Child Study).
+The context of this study is the application of human-centered visualization design processes to tell personalized human stories from data with a case study for the condition “Hyperemesis gravidarum” (HG) from MoBA (Norwegian Mother, Father, and Child Study).

 - Research about the application topic and conceptualization
 - Data exploration and data processing (MOBA)